Dance & Movement Photography

 Stage Dance Shoots:

 I try to budget about two hours for a one company dress rehearsal shoot.
 That's usually enough time to capture some of the Tech, and a couple run throughs of the piece, preferably in full costume.
-My camera has a silent mode and I have a sound muzzle I put over it on occasions when people ask me to shoot actual performances.
-Depending on the space and the audience, and the music volume, this can work well, although I can't move around like I would during a rehearsal.
+My camera has a silent mode for occasions when people ask me to shoot actual performances.
+Depending on the quality of the LED lighting, this can work as well, although I can't move around like I would during a rehearsal.

 During stage shoots you are often at the mercy of a lighting designer.
-Choreographer's and light designers tend to prefer somber moody lighting.
+Choreographer's and light designers tend to prefer moody lighting.
 And while modern cameras can shoot even in very low light, it is still true that brighter light means higher quality photos.
-Some front lighting is also important as it lights up dancer's faces making for more interesting photos than shadowy heads with big raccoon eyes.
+Some front lighting is also important as it lights up dancer's faces, preventing shadowy heads with big raccoon eyes.
 The best venues for photography have white backdrops where projected light of any color reflects and helps illuminate the scene.
-Light colored flooring is also a boon for the photos, as are the increasingly common LED lights.
+Light colored flooring is also a boon for the photos.

 Studio Dance photography :

 In terms of getting high quality shots for yourself or your company's promotion you can't beat studio sessions.
 Studio shots allow perfectly controlled and replicable lighting that produces consistently excellent results.
 A small studio is usually large enough for two or three dancers, and they can easily split the cost of the shoot.
 While a larger studio can handle eight or more dancers.

 I don't have a studio but I have a favorite places that offer affordable by he hour prices.
 Typically dancers will bring two or three outfit changes.

 I usually work alone without any assistants.
 Individual dancers looking for portfolio pieces are welcome to bring a friend to solo shoots for company or to help with hair and makeup.